 The cost includes

-- Three star hotel on double occupancy basis.
+- Three-star hotel on a double occupancy basis.

 - English speaking local tour guide.

 - All transfers and sightseeing by a private vehicle.